Consumer medicine information

 As with any vaccine, vaccination with Fluzone High-Dose may not protect 100% of recipients.

 Influenza virus is remarkably unpredictable in that significant antigenic changes may occur from time to time.
-It is known that influenza vaccines, as now constituted, are not effective against all possible strains of influenza virus.
+At this time, current influenza virus vaccines are not effective against all possible influenza strains.
 Protection is limited to those strains of virus from which the vaccine is prepared or to closely related strains.

 Bleeding disorder.